Recipe for Picarones from Peru

 Most Italians like to travel to the coast for beach vacations.
 This might mean renting a small villa or apartment with family or friends, camping out, or heading to a sea-side resort.
 The key ingredients are the miles and miles of Italian coast, hours spent lying in the sun, swimming in the clear waters of the Mediterranean, and of course the fresh seafood.

-Italians also travel to international destinations for their sea-side holidays, such as the Maldives, the Caribbean, or Southeast Asia.
+Italians also travel to international destinations for their sea-side holidays, such as the Maldives, Greece, the Caribbean, or Southeast Asia.
 But with so many miles of coastline, most elect to stick closer to home, visiting the islands of Sardinia, Sicily, (not to mention Capri, Ischia, Elba, Lipari, Procida, Lampedusa…), or the beaches of the Amalfi Coast, Liguria, Calabria, Puglia, Tuscany, Lazio, Abruzzo, the Veneto… we could go on and on!

 In fact, of Italy’s 20 regions, only 5 are land-locked, so almost everyone has a coast they can reach relatively quickly (although some – such as the coasts of Sardinia, the Salento in Puglia, are much more coveted).
 What is amazing to Americans is the length of time Italians can enjoy their beach vacations, with many of them spending several weeks to a month relaxing and enjoying the sun and the sea.